paulmreese/NeoPicoBoot/README.md

 Additionally, you can check the PicoBoot Discord Server to get support and discuss new features:

 [![](https://dcbadge.vercel.app/api/server/fEhyWRPCmb)](https://click.webhdx.dev/discord)

+## 3D Printing
+Printing these `STL` files makes for a much simpler installation process, but neither is necessary.

+* [PicoBoot Mount for the Nintendo Gamecube](https://www.thingiverse.com/thing:5482506) - This mounts the Pico W onto the controller port board.
+While other mounts exist, this one is convenient for 2 reasons:
+    1. The wires can exit the motherboard towards the controller ports, without deforming the RF shielding.
+    2. The NeoPixels can be closer to the Pico W itself, with shorter wires.
+* [NeoPixel alignment bracket](/assets/NeoPixel_Bracket.stl) - This bracket helps to align all of the controller port NeoPixels with the correct spacing.
+It will only install below the controller ports, if you have a normally installed battery.
+This can be printed in PLA and hot-glued into place.

 ## Hall of Fame